API#

 Packages#

-curl http://localhost:8083/api/packages
+curl http://localhost:8083/api/package

 This will return a JSON file with all the packages that are used in the FAIR Data Station.